suborbital/docs/website/docs/reactr/language-support.md

 # Language support

-Reactr supports a growing number of languages for writing [Runnables](../atmo/concepts/runnables.md) in.
+This page explains the various levels of support for the growing number of source languages supported for writing [Runnables](../atmo/concepts/runnables.md) in Reactr.
 Projects in the Suborbital ecosystem such as [Atmo](../atmo/) or [Sat](../sat/) use the Reactr runtime to execute these WebAssembly, allowing them to interface with the runtime through the [Runnable interface](../atmo/runnable-api/introduction#the-runnable-interface).
-The supported languages may vary across Reactr releases, and Runtime API support offered for some of these languages may be limited depending on the state of the current implementation.
+The languages supported may vary across Reactr releases, and Runtime API support offered for some of these languages may be limited depending on the state of the current implementation.

-This page explains the various levels of support for source languages in Reactr.
+Our [`subo`](../subo) command line tool can help you create starter templates for Runnables in the various supported languages.
 See [Creating Runnables](https://docs.suborbital.dev/atmo/usage/creating-runnables/) for the `--lang` parameters for each.

 ## Support status